velartrill/velartrill.github.io/orig/conspirators.md

 "Who—?"
 Lena murmurs.

 "Him.
 From the other night."
 I can't make myself say his name.
 "He caught me out in the forest and I— I was there f-f-for a week.
 A whole week.
 They used me.
-They use me and use me and use me.
+They used me and use me and use me.
 I can't make them stop.
 They won't stop hurting me, they're tearing my clothes off and he won't stop choking me, I can't breathe, I can't— he's—"

 "Rhea.
 Hey."
 Lena hugs me tightly.
 "It's all over.
 It was all a long time ago—"